 Preventing lower back pain

-You can reduce the chances that you experience lower back pain by making these positive lifestyle changes:
+You can reduce the chances of experiencing lower back pain by making these positive lifestyle changes:

-- Eat healthfully so you keep your body weight within a healthy range.
+- Eat healthy so you keep your body weight within a healthy range.

 - Get regular exercise to keep your back muscles fit and flexible.